MicrosoftDocs/iis-docs/iis/extensions/advanced-logging-module/advanced-logging-for-iis-custom-logging.md

 ## Installation

-The IS Advanced Logging is an extension for Internet Information Services (IIS) 7 is no longer available.
+The IIS Advanced Logging is an extension for Internet Information Services (IIS) 7 is no longer available.
 We recommend [Enhanced Logging for IIS 8.5](/iis/get-started/whats-new-in-iis-85/enhanced-logging-for-iis85).

 The following prerequisites must be fulfilled to install IIS Advanced Logging: